-Member States do not only state that the SFD has not yet reached its full potential but they also urge for increased application.
-This could be reached by fully implementing it and further simplifying the forms but also by developing a structured information exchange by means i.a. of the Universal Messaging Format (UMF) or by focusing on SIENA as the preferred channel for information exchange.
+Member States state that the SFD has not yet reached its full potential.
+This could be reached by fully implementing it and further simplifying the forms but also by developing a structured information exchange by means i.a. of the Universal Messaging Format (UMF) and by focusing on SIENA as the preferred channel for information exchange.